 When someone cuts you a check, you might want that money to be available as soon as possible after you deposit it — but banks need to verify every check’s validity before they can release the funds.
-Fortunately, advancements in technology have reduced check-clearing periods to a few business days, or even less in some cases.
-And the Expedited Funds Availability Act of 1987 requires that the first $200 of a deposit be made available to depositors by the next day.
+How long a check takes to clear depends on the bank, but personal checks typically clear within two to three business days, sometimes faster.
+Different factors can affect how long it takes a check to clear, such as your relationship with the bank, your standing with the bank, and the amount of the check.
+But the Expedited Funds Availability Act of 1987 requires that the first $200 of a deposit be made available to depositors by the next day.

 Here’s a quick look at how long it takes for major banks and retailers to clear or cash checks:

 |How Long It Takes To Clear or Cash a Check|

 |Bank or Retailer||Time To Clear or Cash a Check|